 Best Time to Visit Poland

-People flock to Europe mostly in July and August – but I don’t think it is actually the best time to visit.
+- People flock to Europe mostly in July and August.
+But I don’t think it is actually the best time to visit Europe.
 Like the rest of Europe, Poland gets quite busy (especially the tourist hotspots), and it might even get quite hot.

-Here in Europe, we can never really rely on the weather.
+- Here in Central / Eastern Europe, we can never really rely on the weather.
 It can be rainy in the summer months but nice and warm in spring and autumn.

-Thus, I don’t like to promise you nice weather – but in general, I think late May and June or September and early October are the best months to visit in Poland.
+- Thus, I don’t like to promise you nice weather.
+But, in general, I think May and June or September and early October are the best months to visit Poland.

-Also, I visited Warsaw in the winter – and loved it.
-Sunny days, beautiful Christmas Markets, and a lot of festive decorations.
+- Also, I visited Warsaw in the winter – and loved it.
+Sunny days, beautiful Christmas Markets in December, and a lot of festive decorations.
 This could be another good time of year to visit Poland.

 How to Get Around Poland

 Though Poland is one of the largest countries in Europe, you can easily get around by public transportation.
 I got around mostly by train while in Poland and loved it.